luciopaiva/lucios-backup-tools/README.md

 In the case above, it means that we lost 280886 bytes when reading and tar warns us that it appended that many number of zeroes.
 Every time I saw this happening, it was in the end of the file, i.e., it seems that tar probably just gives up reading the rest of the file as soon as it encounters the first problem.
 It may be an operating system thing, though.

+### Physically cleaning the media before reading

 I also tried cleaning a CD-R, first with soap, then with toothpaste.
 I made sure to scrub the surface gently from the center straight to the edges and I also let the toothpaste dry a bit before washing it out.
 Results are inconclusive.
-Although I managed to get a few files that I couldn't copy before, it can be that there was pure luck the reader was able to read better this time.
+Although I managed to get a few files that I couldn't copy before, it could just have been pure luck when reading for the n-th time.
 I'd have to test this more to come to a better conclusion.

 ### The 0x573A0000 mystery

 Of the 4 media that presented issues when doing a backup of all my CDs/DVDs, 3 of them had the same exact problem: the first 0x573a0000 bytes were perfectly readable, but the rest simply failed.
 I tried ddrescue and Nero Burning ROM (the same program that burned them in the first place - I know because it's written in the metadata section of the DVDs), but to no avail.
 They all stop reading at sector 714560 (and each sector has 2048 bytes, totalling 0x573a0000 bytes).
 It smells like some problem during recording, since all 3 look like they were recorded on the same day.
 All 3 are Kodak DVD-R media, so it can be something wrong with the DVD itself, or it was Nero that failed.
-If I had them tested on the same day, they would have probably failed just the same - it doesn't look like they aged or something.
+If I had them tested on the same day (assuming I didn't - long time, can't remember), they would have probably failed just the same - it doesn't look like they aged or something.